Network Working Group R. Raymond

 2.9.
 Increased surface API

 By mandating SDP, the requirement for compatibility with WebRTC are

 increased substantially with little benefit.
 Instead of just

 [RFC5245]/[RFC5766], DTLS [RFC6347] and CODECS an additional bar must

 be passed, i.e. a browser or other WebRTC compliant API must support

 SDP with a full offer / answer state machine (or a state machine with

 additional rules to make it flexible for various scenarios).

-With an alternative approach, the entire requirement for SDP could be
+With an alternative approach, this entire requirement for SDP could

-removed without any loss of compatibility or increase in complexity
+be removed without any loss of compatibility or increase in